ssddanbrown/inlets/README.md

 * Automated TLS for the control-plane
 * Commercial services & support
 * Documentation, blog posts, tutorials and videos

-### Status

-Unlike HTTP 1.1 which follows a synchronous request/response model websockets use an asynchronous pub/sub model for sending and receiving messages.
-This presents a challenge for tunneling a *synchronous protocol* over an *asynchronous bus*.

-inlets 2.0 introduces performance enhancements and leverages parts of the Kubernetes and Rancher API.
-It uses the same tunnelling packages that enable node-to-node communication in [Rancher's k3s project](https://k3s.io).
-It is suitable for development and may be useful in production.
-Before deploying `inlets` into production, it is advised that you do adequate testing.

-Feel free to open issues if you have comments, suggestions or contributions.

-* The tunnel link is secured via `--token` flag using a shared secret
-* The default configuration uses websockets without SSL `ws://`, but to enable encryption you could enable SSL `wss://`
-* A timeout for requests can be configured via args on the server
-* ~~The upstream URL has to be configured on both server and client until a discovery or service advertisement mechanism is added~~ The client can advertise upstream URLs, which it can serve
-* The tunnel transport is wrapped by default which strips CORS headers from responses, but you can disable it with the `--disable-transport-wrapping` flag on the server

 ### inlets projects